igordejanovic/parglare/docs/recognizers.md

         if last - pos >= 2:
             return input[pos:last]

-We register our recognizers during grammar contstruction.
-All references in the grammar rules that don't exists in the grammar (i.e. they are not the rule themself) must be resolved as recognizers or the exception will be thrown during grammar construction.
+We register our recognizers during grammar construction.
+All terminal rules in the grammar that don't define string or regex match (i.e. they have empty bodies) must be augmented with custom recognizers for the parser to be complete.

 In order to do that, create a Python dict where the key will be a rule name used in the grammar references and the value will be recognizer callable.
+Pass the dictionary as a `recognizers` parameter to the parser.

     recognizers = {